google-research/ecology-georeferencing/georeferencing/README.md

 The script performs these steps:

 1. **PDF Enumeration** - Finds all PDF files in the input folder
-2. **Image Extraction** - Extracts images from each PDF
+2. **Image and Title Extraction** - Extracts images and title from each PDF
+   - Uses heuristics to extract paper titles from PDF metadata or the first page of the PDF
    - Deduplicates images using MD5 hashes
    - Filters out images smaller than 100px on either dimension
    - Extracts text from first page, image page, and adjacent pages
 3. **Cost Estimation** - Estimates API costs and asks for confirmation
 4. **Map Identification** - Uses small model to classify which images are maps
-5. **Georeferencing** - Uses large model to georeference maps with text context
+5. **Georeferencing** - Uses large model to georeference maps with text context (currently the first page of the PDF file, the page on which the map occurs, and the pages before and after the map)
 6. **Results Generation** - Outputs structured JSON with all results

 ### Output format